pbertera/SFDCFilters/README.md

 ## How it works

 This script is a Google app script bound to a Google spreadsheet.
-The script creates a new **GSS SFDC filters** menu entry on the Google spreadsheet, this menu will let you run the script just once (via the **Run** action) or install a trigger that automatically run the script every X minutes (X is defined itno the **Poll time** `C2` cell of the `Config` sheet).
+The script creates a new **GSS SFDC filters** menu entry on the Google spreadsheet, this menu will let you run the script just once (via the **Run** action) or install a trigger that automatically run the script every X minutes (X is defined itno the **Poll time** *C2* cell of the *Config* sheet).

-When the script run it looks into all the email matching the **Main filter** criteria, per each message all the filters into the **Filters sheet** are evaluated one by one starting from the fist line.
+When the script runs it looks into all the email matching the **Main filter** criteria, per each message all the filters into the **Filters sheet** are evaluated one by one starting from the fist line.
 Emails are checked against the selectors, if **all** the selector are matched, then the defined actions are performed.

 If the **Stop** column is flagged the next filters are not evaluated and the we go to the next mail message.